Hablitzia

-Hablitzia tamnoides, or Caucasian spinach, the sole species in the genus Hablitzia, is an edible, herbaceous perennial plant, native to the Caucasus region.
-It is in the family Amaranthaceae, subfamily Betoideae, related to Beta, but unlike that genus, is a vine, climbing to 3 m or more tall in summer.
-Caucasian spinach is a long-lived herbaceous perennial climber.
-In fact it is one of the very few vines in its family (Kadereit et al. 2006) - as one source put it, Hablitzia 'is remarkable and altogether anomalous in the order to which it belongs by its tall climbing habit’.
+Hablitzia tamnoides, or Caucasian spinach, the sole species in the genus Hablitzia, is an edible herbaceous perennial plant, native to the Caucasus region.
+It is in the family Amaranthaceae and the subfamily of Betoideae.
+It is related to the genus Beta, but unlike Beta, it is a vine.
 It is also likely one of the longest lived plants in its family - one plant growing in Norrtälje, Sweden is reported to be over 50 years old.
-It is a diploid (2n=2x=18) with a basic chromosome number of 9 (Darlington & Wylie, 1955, p.
-76).

 Description

-Leaves and stems
+Leaves and Stems

-Caucasian spinach has green, heart-shaped (cordate) leaves, often slightly crimped, but without serration or lobing, which taper to a narrow point (acumiate), and sometimes have very soft, almost silky hairs on them.
-Hablitzia's leaf-surface is more or less matt, and the veins are arranged around a single, central axis.
-The stems are generally green, with noticeable ridges running their length and can be flushed red.
-The leaves are edible, similar to those of the related spinach.
+Caucasian spinach has green cordate leaves without serration which taper to a narrow point and sometimes have very soft hairs on them.
+Hablitzia's leaf-surface is more or less matte, and the veins are arranged around a central axis.
+The stems are generally green, with noticeable ridges running their length and are sometimes red in color.
+The leaves are edible, similarly to spinach, which is related.
+Hablitzia plants can easily grow to a height of around three meters if they have adequate support.
+However, they lack tendrils, so they climb mostly by twisting their leaf stalks around the structures they grow upon, as many species from the genus Clematis do.
+Where there is no support, they sprawl horizontally across the ground or cascade down over the edges of the container.